grpc/proposal/A41-xds-rbac.md

 `direct_remote_ip` and `remote_ip`.
 If the implementation does not distinguish between these fields, then `xff_num_trusted_hops` must be verified to be unset or zero.
 If it is any other value, the Listener must be NACKed.
-(TODO: Do this only on server-side, or both client and server?)
+(TODO: Do this only on server-side, or both client and server?
+Or just implement the feature?)

+TODO: Support RDS

 The core policy matching logic should be split into an "RBAC engine" to allow reuse with non-xDS environments.
 However, there is no requirement that the RBAC